Troubled Blood: Reception

 Troubled Blood sold 64,633 copies in its first week and was the top selling book in the UK.
 This was the biggest single week of sales for any Galbraith title and almost double the launch-week volume of the previous Strike Lethal White.
 It retained the number one spot in its second week on sale, selling a further 25,430 copies.
 In May 2021, the novel won the Crime and Thriller Book of the Year Award at the British Book Awards.
-In the same month, the book was shortlisted for the two Crime Writer's Association Awards, in the Ian Fleming Steel Dagger category, for thrillers first published in the UK and in the Gold Dagger category, for the best crime novel first published in the UK.
+In the same month, the book was shortlisted for the two Crime Writers' Association Awards, in the Ian Fleming Steel Dagger category, for thrillers first published in the UK and in the Gold Dagger category, for the best crime novel first published in the UK.
 The Wall Street Journal included the novel in their 'Best Books of 2020: Mysteries' year-end list.

 In The Daily Telegraph, the reviewer Jake Kerridge complimented the novel's character development and pleasant reading, while finding it unnecessarily long and less exciting than previous books of the series.
 Clare Clark, writing for The Guardian, gave the novel a positive review, pointing out its plot full of "simmering emotional tension" and "terrific fun", while acknowledging that it was excessively long and "hardly a hair-raising ride".
 Joan Smith in The Sunday Times said "the story is injected with a powerful sense of urgency...in this magnificent addition to the Strike novels".
 Tom Nolan, from The Wall Street Journal, deemed it "a formidable entertainment from the first page to the last".
 Writing for The Washington Post, Bill Sheehan praised the development of the series central characters alongside the novel's narrative and called Rowling "a natural, supremely confident storyteller".
 Allan Massie, writing for The Scotsman, described the novel as "very enjoyable" and praised Rowling as an author who "enjoys writing".
 Kelly Lawler, reviewing for USA Today, called the novel a "laborious read" and "simply not good", paling in comparison to previous books in the series.
 Stephen King praised the novel, calling Rowling "a wonderful storyteller and a gifted stylist".